Northwestern College to honor former athletes

 A 2002 graduate of Abraham Lincoln High School in Council Bluffs, Nessa teaches special education at MOC-Floyd Valley High School.

-Aberson is in his ninth year as Northwestern’s head men’s golf coach.
+Aberson, who graduated from NWC in 2006, is in his ninth year as Northwestern’s head men’s golf coach.
 He has led them to six GPAC championships and been named the league’s coach of the year six times.
 His teams have competed in the NAIA national tournament six years, with the 2018 squad finishing 18th.
 Over the years he has coached three GPAC golfers of the year and three All-Americans.

 Oldenkamp, a 2001 Northwestern alumna, is in her 11th year as head volleyball coach at Sioux Center High School, where she also serves as a counselor.
 She led the 2017 team to second place in Iowa Class 3A and a record of 34-6.
 Overall, her teams have compiled a 319-114 record.
 Oldenkamp, who graduated from Sioux Center High School in 1997, has earned state coach of the year honors and was named district coach of the year three times.